madmachineio/MadDrivers/Examples/PCF8523/SecondTimer/README.md

 # SecondTimer

 Set a second timer.
-When time is up, the LED changes its state, therefore, the LED blinks every second.
+When time is up, the LED changes its state.
+Therefore, the LED blinks every second.

 ## Library reference